 Connecting People, Systems and Structure Effectively

-If you would like a copy of an integrated practitioner and academic rationale for, and description of ‘leadership and structural agility’ then ask Jeremy Tozer’s white paper derived from his doctoral research as a precursor to a conversation about building capability.
+For a copy of an integrated practitioner and academic rationale for and description of ‘leadership and structural agility’, please ask for our white paper derived from Jeremy Tozer's doctoral research at Henley Business School.

 Digital Business: Transformation Strategy

 A digital business strategy will include creating and sustaining digital transformation capability; and such a strategy is likely to be emergent.
 It will have three distinct components: Information and Communication Technology (ICT) Systems, Leadership Agility, and Structural Agility which interplay within 'context'.